-Having an early pregnancy loss (EPL), commonly referred to as miscarriage, can be quite distressing for both women and their partners.
+Having an early pregnancy loss (EPL), also known as miscarriage, can be quite distressing for both women and their partners.
 However, when it happens yet again, it can be very devastating and understandably, make you feel quite low, sad or angry.

 It is not surprising as a result, many women resort to googling on the internet, seeking answers to why has it happened and whether anything can be done to prevent it from happening again and to achieve a live birth in next pregnancy.